Last Updated on September 14, 2020 by Scott

 If you refrigerator needs 700w, you can expect to get around 9 hours of run time.

-Generac GP3300 Portable Generator
+2. Generac GP3300 Portable Generator

-With 3750 starting watts and 3300 running watts, you can easily power a refrigerator while still supplying power to smaller appliances.
+With 3,750 starting watts and 3,300 running watts, you can easily power a refrigerator while still supplying power to smaller appliances.

-A series of breakers are built into the main board and are design to trip in the event of an overload.
+This generator is full of safety features that allow even the inexperienced to work with them safely, plus a series of breakers are built into the mainboard and are designed to trip in the event of an overload.

-Briggs & Stratton 30545 P3000 PowerSmart Series
+3. Briggs & Stratton 30545 P3000 PowerSmart Series

 If you are looking for more options to plug in multiple appliances at once, look no further than this Briggs & Stratton 3545 P3000 generator.

-Featuring 4 household outlets, a 12 volt locking outlet and a USB port, this generator supplies 3000 starting watts and 2600 watts to many different appliances at the same time.
+Featuring 4 household outlets, a 12-volt locking outlet, and a USB port, this generator supplies 3,000 starting watts and 2,600 watts to many different appliances at the same time.